daytonaio/content/articles/20240828_Daytona_Office_Hours_#8:_Latest_Updates_and_Highlights.md

 - **Server Configuration Form Submission:** Early form submission with `Ctrl+S` for easier server configuration.
 - **API JSON validation:** Introduction of proper required properties in the Swagger documentation and API validation.

-## Features: Server Port Notifications And  Builds Runner (Stealth Mode)
+## What's New in This Release

-We had two significant features to hightlight: server port notifications and builds runner.
+We have two significant features to hightlight this week: server port notifications and builds runner.

+### Server Port Notifications

 **Server port notifications**, a subtle addition, automatically checks for port conflicts with the API server, SQL server, and local registry.
 If any of the ports are occupied, Daytona will alert you, allowing you to either free up the port or adjust the corresponding service settings.

+### Builds Runner

-We also introduced a new feature **builds runner**, that will eventually enable pre-builds.
+We have also introduced a new feature **builds runner**, that will eventually enable pre-builds.
 While currently in stealth mode and not yet integrated into Daytona, this build runner feature is a crucial component of our pre-builds functionality.
 We anticipate releasing it within the next few weeks.

 ## Major Fixes And Progress